EmilyEmmi/MarioHunt/wiki/faq.md

 ## How do we do a 16 star run?
 Do we have to perform Mips Clip?
 No, the door should open automatically at 15 stars.

+## Why am I metal?
+There's a setting that makes Hunters appear in Metal form.
+This is visual only; you don't actually have the Metal Cap.

 ## I found a bug!
 What should I do?
 Please report it!
 Try to find a way to reproduce it, if you can.
 Issues involving desynced games are usually unfixable.